Stacks Image 5

 Skweez The Weezle is piper David Lanigan.
 He'll be playing high energy Celtic music on Scottish Lowland bagpipes, smallpipes, and whistles.

-David was the founding member of Celtic band Skweez The Weezle.
+David is the founding member of Celtic band Skweez The Weezle.
 They proudly carried on the Celtic music tradition from 1999-2024 from their base of operations in the Tri-Cities, Washington area.
-That band performed on the flat-bed truck Main Stage at the first Scottish Fest in 2001, and then performed at every fest since that first one.
-David keeps the tradition alive.
+That band performed on Main Stage (a flat-bed truck!) at the first Prosser Scottish Fest in 2001, and then performed at every fest since that first one.
+David keeps the tradition alive with solo performances since 2024.

 Since his first piping performance in 1985, David has kept a busy schedule performing solo and in bands throughout Washington, Oregon, Idaho, and Montana at festivals, Highland games, renaissance faires, concerts, coffeehouses, wineries, book-stores, universities, weddings, receptions, and private parties.